 Missed Exams: Makeup exams will not be given, except under emergency situations and you must contact me at least 2 hours before the exam is closed.
-In addition you will need to provide documentation of the emergency such as a doctor's note.
-A traffic ticket or your alarm failing to ring off does not count as an emergency.
+In addition you will need to provide documentation of the emergency.
+Terminal illness situations of your family members cannot be counted as emergencies unless the counseling office of the university sends me an email.